 claims, the absence of supporting facts doesn’t seem to stop them.
 Over and over, we hear the claim that we can’t afford to shift to clean energy and address climate change.

 OK, here’s a supporting fact for you: Farm equipment is diesel powered.
 You read about the new electric tractor from John Deere?
 It runs a generator off its diesel engine.
 Converting all our agriculture to electric power isn’t even possible now, and the costs to develop the technology and for farmers to replace all of their equipment will be enormous.
-For trucking, the news is better, with hydrogen burning zero emission long haul trucks now available, but the fueling infrastructure still needs to be built, and the existing fleet replaced.
+For trucking, the news is better, with hydrogen burning zero emission long haul trucks now available, but the fueling infrastructure still needs to be built, and the existing fleet replaced, and hydrogen is currently as environmentally unfriendly as fossil fuels.

 We can’t afford not to.
 According to a 2012 study by the European non-governmental organization the DARA Group and the Climate Vulnerable Forum, climate change is already contributing to over 400,000 deaths and costing the world more than $1.2 trillion each year.